JUO-Inc/aibo/README.md

-# Concierge
+# Aibo

-The project aims to create an AI concierge that can run offline.
+The project aims to create an AI partner that can run offline.

 # Features

-- You can choose your favorite AI model as your concierge.
+- You can choose your favorite AI model as your aibo.
 - You don't need to worry about security and privacy.
-- You and the concierge can communicate by voice.
+- You and Aibo can communicate by voice.

 # Installation